Jennifer Lopez’s Pole-Dancing Skills Hysterically Trolled By Leah Remini

 Fans thought the similarities were hysterical and shared their comments regarding the video to Instagram.

 “I was totally thinking about that episode when I was watching Jennifer!!
-That’s one of my all-time favorites,” said one follower and fan of the two women, and The King of Queens.
+That’s one of my all-time favorites,” said one follower and fan of the two women and The King of Queens.

 “Omg one of my all-time faves!!
 Too funny” remarked a second fan.